 Patients diagnosed with cancer have special needs when it comes to their dental treatment.
-It is important for patients and their dentists to discuss dental treatment, its unique aspects during cancer treatment, and what effects cancer and cancer treatment can have on the patient’s mouth.
+It is important for patients and our dentists to discuss dental treatment, its unique aspects during cancer treatment, and what effects cancer and cancer treatment can have on the patient’s mouth.

 What effect does cancer have on the mouth?

 Cancer—no matter where in the body it occurs—can affect teeth, gums, salivary glands, and other tissues in the mouth.

 Chemotherapy and radiation treatments can affect the mouth, causing side effects that may include:

 • Jaw stiffness

 • Problems eating, speaking, and swallowing

 • Gum disease and bleeding